 Place it where there is full sun.
 It loves water and using it where water drains is a good idea.
 The Bald Cypress tree is a good landscaping tree they only problem is finding one at your local nursery stores.
 They are rare but most retail nurseries will have them available during the early spring months.

 They are susceptible to needle blight.
-This blight is a fungus and is remedied if you act quickly.
+This blight is a fungus and is corrected if you act quickly.
 Spray with a tree fungus spray at the first sign of trouble.
+Usually, dark grey almost black foliage and stems is the first indication of fungus or disease.

 Mites will attack this tree.
 Remove these insects by watering the tree from the top towards the bottom using a good hand-held nozzle spray.
 Do this about two or three times per week.
 Eventually, the mites will die and the tree will continue to thrive.

 Prevent blight and mites on Bald Cypress Trees by watering and fertilizing often.
-It works.
+Learn more about Insects and Diseases on Plants.

 USDA Hardiness Zone: 4 – 10